AdobeDocs/campaign.en/help/v8/audiences/create-filters.md

 ## Quick filters{#quick-filters}

-Use and combine **Quick filters** to define filters on specific fields.
+You can set and combine **Quick filters** to build custom filters on specific fields.

 Once added, quick filter fields are displayed above the data list, one after the other.
 They can be deleted independently of each other.